Accelerator: HPU Training

 Using FSDP on HPU

-Fully Sharded Data Parallel (FSDP) is supported by Intel Gaudi 2 AI accelerator for running distributed training on large-scale models.
+Fully Sharded Data Parallel (FSDP) is supported by Gaudi 2 for running distributed training on large-scale models.

 To enable FSDP training on HPU, use HPUFSDPStrategy: